microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/driveitem-checkout.md

 ## <a name="response"></a>Resposta

-Se tiver êxito, a chamada de `204 No content`API retornará.
+Se tiver êxito, a chamada de API retornará `204 No content` .

 ## <a name="example"></a>Exemplo